- July 18, 2019

 Who To Call After An Accident

-After any motor vehicle accident in the Bay Area, you’re going to first want to get medical attention.
+After any motor vehicle accident, you’re going to first want to get medical attention.
 Studies have shown that those who get immediate help from doctors have faster recovery times.
 You’re also going to want to contact police so that they can dispatch a traffic officer who can issue an accident report.

-Finding the best law firm in San Francisco can also play a critical role if you’ve been hurt in a crash.
-When you call The Barnes Firm, we can put our best San Francisco car accident lawyer on your case so you can be assured that we’re working to help you get the best possible result.
+Finding the best law firm can also play a critical role if you’ve been hurt in a crash.
+When you call The Barnes Firm, we can put our best car accident lawyer on your case so you can be assured that we’re working to help you get the best possible result.
 Call us or reach an attorney online for a FREE consultation.

 The Barnes Firm (800) 800-0000